SAP-archive/cloud-s4-sdk-examples/README.md

 ### Install IDE
 For the initial analysis of the example application, you can just use your command line and a simple text editor.
 However, for your convenience, you can work with the IDE of your choice.

 We recommend to use [Intellij IDEA](https://www.jetbrains.com/idea/#chooseYourEdition) or [Eclipse](https://www.eclipse.org/users/).
-Follow the installation instructions of corresponding tools to prepare your IDE.
-In case you use Eclipse, make sure to install the maven plugin for Eclipse.
+Follow the installation instructions of the respective tool to prepare your IDE.
+In case you use Eclipse, make sure to install the Maven plugin for Eclipse.

-When corresponding tools are installed, refer to additonal README files in the projects to proceed with the build and deployment.
+When the IDE is installed, refer to additonal README files in the projects to proceed with the build and deployment procedures.

 ## Known Issues
  Currently, there are no known issues.

 ## How to obtain support
- If you need any support, have any question or have found a bug, please report it as issue in the repository.
+ If you need any support, have any question, or have found a bug, please report it as an issue in the repository.

 ## License
  Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
  This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE file](LICENSE).